Montagu's harrier: Flight

-The Montagu's harrier has a particularly graceful flight, with powerful and elegant wingbeats which give an impression of buoyancy and ease.
+Montagu's harrier has a particularly graceful flight, with powerful and elegant wingbeats which give an impression of buoyancy and ease.
 In true harrier fashion it searches the countryside, flying low, and generally holds its wings with a marked positive dihedral.

 Dimensions

-The Montagu's harrier is a deceptively small raptor, though it appears larger because of its large wing surface compared to small body weight, which gives it a typically buoyant flight.
+Montagu's harrier is a deceptively small raptor, though it appears larger because of its large wing surface compared to small body weight, which gives it a typically buoyant flight.
 The female is larger than the male because the female needs to produce eggs, however this is not apparent in the field.